aabccd021/miglite/README.md

 Miglite is a shell script for migrating SQLite databases.

+## Usage

 ```
 miglite --db <db_file> --migrations <migrations_dir> [--check] [--up-to <migration>]
 ```

-Miglite will apply all migration files in a specified directory in alphabetical order.
+When invoked, miglite will apply all migration files in a specified directory in alphabetical order.

 Migrations file that have already been applied will not be applied for a second time, but their checksums will be verified to ensure they haven't changed.